Sequential and distributive forcings without choice

 \subsection{In this paper}

-We begin by covering the basics of symmetric extensions.
+We begin by covering the basics of symmetric extensions, our main technical tool for constructions models of $\ZF$.
 In \autoref{sec:dist} we study the basic properties of distributive and sequential forcings. \autoref{sec:minor} is dedicated for two minor results in the study of preservation of choice principles under generic extensions, we define a property akin to properness and show that it is equivalent to the preservation of $\DC$, at least for sequential forcings. \autoref{sec:major} is dedicated for our main theorem.
 Finally, \autoref{sec:questions} concludes the paper with several open questions that arise from this work.